blubberbo/LolPickem/README.md

 Please note: the alpha app requires the RIOT API Key, which has rate limits.
 If you encounter the 429 error, please follow the instructions, wait up to 2 minutes and refresh the app.

+## Current Features

+For information and up-to-date feature information, please take a look at the [Release Notes](https://lolpickem.dev/release-notes).

 ## Authentication

 This app requires authentication, which I handle using [Auth0](https://auth0.com/).
 I allow for users to either create a local account just with my app on Auth0 or to sign in using Google.
 The reason I require this is because my data is being retrieved from the Riot API using a developer API Key they provided to me that has limitations.
 I need to be sure that the traffic being driven to them is authenticated and deliberate.